 The Company has an established process for collection of operational risk data through the Operational Loss and Near Miss process.
 The OLNM is one component of the wider Operational Risk Report (ORR) which monitors standardised operational risk indicators on a monthly basis and leverages existing business reports including OLNM events, (error in claim payments, ex-gratia and exceptional payments, Performance Guarantees etc) Data Protection/Information Protection breaches, IT Systems Outage, BCP events, Complaints, Fraud, Internal Corporate Audit and Quality Audit Open and Overdue items to take the pulse of the organisation.
 This approach to operational risk data collection and reporting enables a dynamic reporting to be built as is formalised through a monthly report to the Comité de Direction providing the escalation vehicle for any significant breaches in the control environment or emerging trends to be identified and analysed.
 These processes are subject to continual review and improvement.
-In 2018, a refinement of the Operational dimension of the Risk Appetite was approved to provide a benchmark to monitor operational losses and baseline the performance the of internal control environment In 2019, monitoring of data privacy events was incorporated to ensure oversight of the risk in this area.
+In 2020 these were updated to align with the new EGS structure.